ifauzeee/incomeTaxNL/README.md

 ## Features
 - Privacy-first: Your financial data never leaves your device
+- Pick up where you left off - localStorage function stores your input data in your browser.
+Close your tab confidently!
 - Instantly calculate Dutch salary (Box 1) and capital gains tax (Box 3)
 - Simple, clean input forms for salary, savings, investments, and debts
 - Tax partner support for accurate thresholds and allowances